puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/networking/virtual-ips.md

   proportionally across zones based on allocatable CPU resources.
-This heuristic includes safeguards (such as the [fallback behavior](/docs/concepts/services-networking/topology-aware-routing/#three-or-more-endpoints-per-zone) for small numbers of endpoints) and could lead to the feature being disabled in certain scenarios for load-balancing reasons.
+This heuristic includes safeguards (such as the [fallback behavior](/docs/concepts/services-networking/topology-aware-routing/#three-or-more-endpoints-per-zone) for small numbers of endpoints) and could lead to the feature being turned off in certain scenarios for load-balancing reasons.
 This approach sacrifices some predictability in favor of potential load balancing.